daffainfo/AllAboutBugBounty/Technologies/WordPress.md

 ## Introduction
 What would you do if you came across a website that uses WordPress?

+## How to Detect
+If you visit `https://target.com` and see the source code, you will see the links to themes and plugins from WordPress.
+Or you can visit `https://target.com/wp-login.php`, it is the WordPress login admin page

 1. Find the related CVE by checking the core, plugins, and theme version
 * How to find the wordpress version
 ```